Rosalee L. Fess, Cortland, Ohio

 She was born December 11, 1938, in Warren, Ohio, the daughter of the late Phil Bettiker and Margaret (Chamberlin) Bettiker.

-Rosalee enjoyed going to SCOPE, watching Judge Judy, Pit Bulls and Parolees, playing cards, plants and gardening, chair yoga, cats but especially loved spending time with her family.
+Rosalee enjoyed going to SCOPE, watching Judge Judy, Pit Bulls and Parolees, playing cards, plants and gardening, chair yoga and cats but especially loved spending time with her family.

-She is survived by her daughters, Robin Cutlip of Howland, Ohio and Rhonda (Mark) Bever of Warren, Ohio; sons, Randy Cole and Rick Cole, both of Warren, Ohio; niece, Renea Ann Miles of Cortland, Ohio;nephew, Brian Miles of Park City, Kansas, both whom she helped to raise; four grandchildren and seven great-grandchildren.
+She is survived by her daughters, Robin Cutlip of Howland, Ohio and Rhonda (Mark) Bever of Warren, Ohio; sons, Randy Cole and Rick Cole, both of Warren, Ohio; niece, Renea Ann Miles of Cortland, Ohio and nephew, Brian Miles of Park City, Kansas, both whom she helped to raise; four grandchildren and seven great-grandchildren.

 In addition to her parents, she was preceded in death by her husband, Jack Fess and sister, Rita Ann Miles.